 C3.
 Operational Authority: The RTO must be independent and have the authority for control; therefore, EPMI fully supports the idea in the CGM to consider collapsing the control areas in order to establish a clear hierarchical separation to the RTO.
 In the CGM proposal, Control area operators will initially continue to physically control the system, but they will do so pursuant to operating procedures approved by the IMA.
 While the CGM’s proposed RTO Operating Protocol Summary (Op.
 Prot.) generally provides many of the details of this separation, several modifications are needed to fully eliminate the discriminatory aspects of control areas.
 In addition, there has been no showing that maintaining separate control areas is superior to collapsing the control areas to one control area at the start of the RTO operations.
+I would be cautious with the working.
+The terrorist phobia may raise an issue that decentralization is safer.
+(CERA has already written a paper on that, stating that RTO development will likely take a fresh look).
+I do not argue with the principle, but simply with the wording.
+Perhaps we should not convey the idea that the control areas are going to disappear, and that they will be replaced with one single centralized point.
+Further in this document, you clarify the hierarchical structure, which is fine.
+In case there is an emergency, control areas will still be able to keep the lights on, from a purely operational standpoint)

 First, the RTO IMA “approves all inter-control area schedules” and the Control Area Operators “perform control area validation of all tags and schedules.”
+Inter-control area schedules should be seen as a generation or load at the RTO frontier, and therefore are a seamless part of its central dispatch function.
 (Op.
 Prot. at 11 and 12).
 Clearly, the RTO IMA must have the final authority for approval of all tags and schedules in order to avoid situations in which a control area operator could deny a tag of an IPP located within its control area in a discriminatory fashion.
 This explanation is consistent with the Commission’s Order No. 2000 requirement that an RTO have “operational authority” over all transmission facilities under its control.
 Order No. 2000 at 31,090.
 Second, a clarification is necessary that IPPs or municipal/coop entities located inside another party’s control area will provide information directly to the IMA, not through the control area.
 Finally, rather than control areas providing contingencies as input into the RTO IMA market system, the control area should provide system status to the RTO IMA and the RTO IMA should run the contingency analysis and provide it back to the control area (so that the RTO IMA has the full operational authority over the contingency events)(Op.
 Prot. at 5).

 The RTO should not favor any one participant, or a particular generation/transmission solution, to reliably operate the transmission system in real time.
 The adoption of the LMP/financial rights model (with the transparent real time spot energy market where generators get dispatched and paid based on their offer curve) will greatly assist in eliminating such discrimination.